kkredit/scramble-squares-solver/README.md

 functionally in Rust is not natural, but having the capability when it is particularly convenient is wonderful.

+### Clojure

+The Clojure solution is a direct port of the Haskell solution.
+I never quite grokked Clojure's REPL-oriented development workflow.

 ## Benchmarks

 Note that the implementation in each language is relatively basic; none have been particularly